-Just as its name implies, mud daubers are solitary wasps that build their nests out of mud.
+Just as its name implies, mud daubers are solitary wasps that build their nests out of the mud.
 Throughout the nation, there are several species of mud daubers.
 Here in Tennessee, it’s common to see these wasps in residential and commercial areas, especially in the summertime.
 In addition to its unique nest, one of the easiest ways to identify a mud dauber is by its thread-like waist separating its abdomen and thorax, which helps differentiate it from other types of wasps.
 Mud daubers are not aggressive and typically do not sting unless their nest is directly threatened.
 They also are not known to defend their nest.

 Mud Dauber Habitat

 Mud daubers live in nests constructed by the female population of the colony and build cylindrical nests that look much like organ pipes.
 Nests consist of short mud tubes constructed side by side and are most often located in shaded areas like porch ceilings, under eaves, or in sheds and barns.
 The female mud dauber collects spiders, paralyzes them with her sting, and then places them inside mud chambers within the nest.
 She deposits an egg on top of one of the spiders in the chamber before sealing it off.
 The larval wasp hatches and feeds on the spiders provided, molting several times before pupating and transforming into an adult wasp.
 When nests appear to have round holes on the outside, this is an indication the wasps have emerged and the nest is inactive.

 Mud Dauber Behaviors, Threats, or Dangers